sghiassy/react-native-sglistview/README.md

 One key goal for this project was to make the final solution platform independent.
 Using an underlying UICollectionView or UITableView would've tied the implementation to iOS's UIKit and was something we worked to avoid.

+## Notice

+This is alpha-version code; use skeptically.

 ## Authors

 Shaheen Ghiassy <shaheen.ghiassy@gmail.com>